FlavioLorenzi/Covid_detection_CNN/README.md

 The two final accuracies differ very little (0.95 v 0.93) and therefore it is difficult to judge which model is really better; but we came to the conclusion that it is better to choose transfer learning, because not only does it have better accuracy, but above all it did not require a large computational calculation, performed in a short time and locally, while the second experiment required Colab's gpu to speed up the timing.

-In the future, having more images available, it would be interesting to pull the custom network on a larger dataset, in order to seek even better performance; or the network could be extended for a classification that is no longer binary but multiclass, introducing for example the recognition of various pathologies (pneumonia, water in the lungs, fractures, etc.).
+In the future, having more images available, it would be interesting to pull the custom network on a larger and "different" dataset, in order to seek performance trend(*); or the network could be extended for a classification that is no longer binary but multiclass, introducing for example the recognition of various pathologies (pneumonia, water in the lungs, fractures, etc.).
 It would be an excellent pathology detection.

+### (*)
+NB: our network is trained on a balanced and enough big dataset, but as we know, a neural network should then be tested on different datasets to see how it really performs (for example lights and contrasts different from those with which it was trained) because it could be overfitted.
+The results achieved, however, are excellent, as the high accuracy makes us think that even on "different" datasets it is still possible to achieve similar (even if lower) performances.